faucetsdn/daq/schemas/udmi/docs/gateway.md

 ### state

-Any attach errors, e.g. the gateway can not successfully attach to the target device, should be reported in the (gateway state)[../state.tests/gateway.json] and a _logentry_ message used to detail the nature of the problem.
+Any attach errors, e.g. the gateway can not successfully attach to the target device, should be reported in the [gateway state](../state.tests/gateway.json) and a _logentry_ message used to detail the nature of the problem.
 If the gateway can attach successfully, any other errors, e.g. the inability to communicate with the device over the local